 - One-year warranty

 Best Heavy Duty Crate: Haige Pet Heavy Duty Dog Crate

-Although the Haige Pet Heavy Duty Dog Crate is pricier than the previous crates mentioned, there are some benefits to getting what you pay for.
+The Haige Pet Heavy Duty Dog Crate is pricier than the other two crates mentioned, however, there are some benefits to getting what you pay for.
 The Haige crate is made from heavy-duty stainless-steel with a non-toxic finish.

 - One door with a locking caster